Ldeguzman9/Portfolio/README.md

 # About me
 Hi there!
 My name is Lauren de Guzman.
-This a portfolio of my work as a Full-Stack Software Engineer.
+This is a portfolio of my work as a Full-Stack Developer.

 # You will find:
 - **About me:** Who am I?
 What do I do?
 Why I am unique?